 Source Quantity (megaliters/year) How does total water withdrawals for this source compare to the last reporting year?
-Comment Fresh surface water 21642 Higher Freshwater withdrawals increased due to startup of two thermal projects Brackish surface water/seawater 18664 Higher This is within the expected variability for cooling water requirements at the SeaRose FPSO.

-Source Quantity (megaliters/year) How does total water withdrawals for this source compare to the last reporting year?
-Comment Rainwater 0 Not applicable Husky does not consistently track this metric.
+Comment Fresh surface water 24723 Higher Increased due to startup of two thermal projects and ramp up of another thermal project Brackish surface water/seawater 19540 About the same This is within the expected variability for cooling water requirements at the SeaRose FPSO.
+Rainwater 0 About the same Husky does not consistently track this metric.
 Minor uses from surface collection ponds, particularly for use in construction, drilling, and completions operations, are included in the "Fresh surface water metric".
-Groundwater - renewable 3564 About the same No change.
+Groundwater - renewable 5197 Higher The increase represents a shift in sourcing at both the Sunrise Energy Project and the Lima Refinery, where multiple water sourcing options are used.
+Overall water use at these facilities remained about the same.
 Groundwater is obtained from aquifers at depths ranging from 4 m to 650 m, with varying water quality from fresh to saline.
 Due to the variation in definition of renewable versus non-renewable groundwater sources, all groundwater withdrawals are reported as renewable.
-Groundwater - non-renewable 0 Not applicable No change.
-Groundwater is obtained from aquifers at depths ranging from 4 m to 650 m, with varying water quality from fresh to saline.
+Groundwater - non-renewable 0 About the same Groundwater is obtained from aquifers at depths ranging from 4 m to 650 m, with varying water quality from fresh to saline.
 Due to the variation in definition of renewable versus non-renewable groundwater sources, all groundwater withdrawals are reported as renewable.
-Produced/process water 115425 About the same No change.
+Produced/process water 104223 Lower This metric was impacted by divestitures in Western Canada.
+During 2016, the Company completed the sale of approximately 30,200 boe/day of legacy crude oil and natural gas assets.
 This metric includes produced water that is reinjected for production, and produced water that is sent for deep well disposal.
-Municipal supply 0 Not applicable Husky does not consistently track this metric.
+Municipal supply 0 About the same The Company does not consistently track this metric.
 Where tracked, volumes are included in the "Fresh surface water metric".
-Wastewater from another organization 2121 Much higher Process affected water - water that was already utilized by a third party oilsands operator - was used by Husky in the ramp up of the Sunrise Energy Project.
-Sunrise will continue to use this source throughout the life of the project.
-Total 161416 About the same No Change
+Wastewater from another organization 744 Lower Wastewater (process-affected water) is used at the Sunrise Energy Project which has an alternate deep groundwater source.
+In 2016, a deeper groundwater source offset the reduced use of wastewater from another organization.
+Total 154429 About the same Increases in water withdrawal for new projects was offset by an overall decrease in produced water due to divestitures.

-Water discharges: for the reporting year, please provide total water discharge data by destination, across your operations
+W1.2b Water discharges: for the reporting year, please provide total water discharge data by destination, across your operations

 Destination Quantity (megaliters/year) How does total water discharged to this destination compare to the last reporting year?
-Comment Fresh surface water 4442 Lower This is within expected operational ranges for the Lima Refinery.
-Brackish surface water/seawater 14538 Higher This is within the expected variability for cooling water requirements at the SeaRose FPSO Groundwater 60366 About the same No change Municipal/industrial wastewater treatment plant 0 Not applicable Husky does not consistently track this metric; volumes are not significant relative to other discharge volumes.
-Wastewater for another organization 0 Not applicable Husky does not consistently track this metric; volumes are not significant relative to other discharge volumes.
-Total 79346 About the same No change
+Comment Fresh surface water 4429 About the same This is within expected operational ranges for the Lima Refinery.
+Brackish surface water/seawater 16655 Higher This is within the expected variability for cooling water requirements at the SeaRose FPSO

+Destination Quantity (megaliters/year) How does total water discharged to this destination compare to the last reporting year?
+Comment Groundwater 56140 Lower This metric was impacted by divestitures in Western Canada.
+During 2016, the Company completed the sale of approximately 30,200 boe/day of legacy crude oil and natural gas assets.
+Municipal/industrial wastewater treatment plant Not applicable The Company does not consistently track this metric; volumes are not significant relative to other discharge volumes.
+Wastewater for another organization Not applicable The Company does not consistently track this metric; volumes are not significant relative to other discharge volumes.
+Total 77223 About the same The decrease in discharge to groundwater due to divestitures was offset by an increase (within expected operational range) of approved discharges to the ocean for offshore cooling water.
-W1.2c

-Water consumption: for the reporting year, please provide total water consumption data, across your operations
+W1.2c Water consumption: for the reporting year, please provide total water consumption data, across your operations